Family says Fort Lauderdale funeral home displayed wrong body at woman’s wake

 “We asked her about the mole on our aunt’s face,” said Suzette Walsh, Newman’s niece.
 “They said that they covered it up with makeup.
 There was no mole there.
 Makeup couldn’t cover it because it’s kind of protruding out of her face.”

-Loved ones said Newman only had four toes in one of her feet.
+Loved ones said other physical characteristics didn’t add up.
+For instance, Newman only had four toes in one of her feet.

 “They said she has all five of her toes,” said Camisha Stewart, Newman’s granddaughter.
 “That lady is not my grandmother.”

 “At this point, we don’t know where my aunt’s body is.
 We don’t know,” said Marcia Durrant-Aris, Newman’s niece, as she broke down in tears.
 “We all came in here to mourn the loss of my aunt, and this is what we get, and nobody is taking ownership.
-Many questions, unanswered questions.
+We don’t know — many questions, unanswered questions.
 That’s not right.”

 Family members said the funeral home knew something was wrong.